-- Trine's SAP standards comply with the requirements of the U.S. Department of Education. - These are financial aid standards and do not replace or override Trine's academic policies. - Academic progress will be reviewed at the end of each semester for all students with the exception of first year full time students who will be reviewed at the end of their first year and every semester after that. - It is your responsibility to stay informed of the University's SAP standards and policy. - All attempted credit hours are considered toward the maximum time allowance, regardless of whether or not the student received financial aid for those hours.
+- Trine's SAP standards comply with the requirements of the U.S. Department of Education. - These are financial aid standards and do not replace or override Trine's academic policies. - Academic progress will be reviewed at the end of each semester for all students. - It is your responsibility to stay informed of the University's SAP standards and policy. - All attempted credit hours are considered toward the maximum time allowance, regardless of whether or not the student received financial aid for those hours.

-Questions?
+Ouestions?

-Contact the Office of Financial Aid at 877-294-4878 or cgpsfinaid@trine.edu
+Contact the Office of Financial Aid at 877-294-4878 or onlinefinaid@trine.edu